City Initiative Petition Procedures

 NOTE: Only legislation which is under the jurisdiction of the City of Portland may be initiated through the City's initiative petition process.
 Residents are encouraged to seek legal counsel to ensure that their intended legislation is under the jurisdiction of the City.

-Article IV, Section 1 of the Oregon Constitution, Section 3-201 of the Portland City Charter, and Section 2.04.040 of the City Code give citizens of the City of Portland the ability to initiate city legislation through the initiative petition process.
+Article IV, Section 1 of the Oregon Constitution, Section 3-201 of the Portland City Charter, and Section 2.04.040 of the City Code give electors of the City of Portland the ability to initiate city legislation through the initiative petition process.

 Please contact the City Elections Officer at 503-823-3546 for further information.